DeltaBio-Info/circRNA-DE-method-evaluation/README.md

 ## Reproducibility

 Due to data size constraints, raw sequencing data are not included in this repository.
-The used datasets are available in the NCBI database Scripts required to reproduce simulations, normalization strategies, and benchmarking analyses are provided.
+The used datasets are available in the NCBI database.
+The needed accession identifiers can be found in the published article.
+Scripts required to reproduce simulations, normalization strategies, and benchmarking analyses are provided.

 Details on data sources and execution order are described in the manuscript and supplementary materials.